vpereira/hello_world/README.md

 And more changes.
 This change will report a broken build

-And this change will report a successful one
+And this change will report a successful one.
+But didn't, this one should too